Simulated major incident takes place to test Fife hospital’s emergency response

-A simulated major incident is being staged at Fife’s biggest hospital this morning to test its readiness for any real live situation.
+A simulated major incident was being staged at Fife’s biggest hospital this morning to test its readiness for any real live situation.

-NHS Fife has advised visitors ahead of the exercise which takes place today.

-The planning event will simulate a real live major incident at the Victoria Hospital’s emergency department in Kirkcaldy.
+The planning event simulated a real live major incident at the Victoria Hospital’s emergency department in Kirkcaldy.

 Most Popular